 - Trip insurance.

-We ask for a non refundable deposit of GBP £300 per person.
-The balance is payable eight weeks prior to the start of the tour.
+We ask for a non refundable deposit of GBP £400 per person.
+The balance is payable thirteen weeks prior to the start of the tour.

-If you would like to know, more about the trip then please send an email to me, Alastair Cunningham.
+If you would like to know more about the trip and discuss dates then please send an email to me, Diana Gray.

-OR - If you would like to go ahead and book a place, you can make your deposit of GBP £300 (Mastercard or VISA) below...
+Once you are ready to go ahead and book a place, you can pay your non-refundable deposit of GBP £400 below...

 Note - please use Ref: 'BORD' when prompted and send us an email with names of all in the group and your selected tour, stating if you would like to share a room.